craftcms/docs/docs/commerce/3.x/tax.md

 Tax Zones are either country based (match the shipping address to the list of countries in the zone) or state based (match the shipping address to the list of states in the zone).
 In addition to an address matching a country or state, a zip code condition formula can be added.

-### ZIP code condition formula
+### Zip code condition formula

-A ZIP code condition formula is a short expression of logic that returns either `true` or `false`.
+A zip code condition formula is a short expression of logic that returns either `true` or `false`.
 The expression syntax is [powered by Twig](https://twig.symfony.com/doc/2.x/templates.html#expressions).

-The ZIP code condition will match if the ZIP code has `60` or `70` as it’s first 2 characters:
+The zip code condition will match if the zip code has `60` or `70` as it’s first 2 characters:

 ```
 zipCode[0:2] == '60' or zipCode[0:2] == '70'
 ```

-The ZIP code condition will match if the ZIP code is any of the above values:
+The zip code condition will match if the zip code is any of the above values:

 ```
 zipCode in ['NG102', 'NG103', 'NG102']